causes, symptoms and how it can be treated – breaking latest news-breakinglatest.news-Breaking Latest News

 Possible therapies

-Can you “heal” simply over time?
-A distinction must be made: if a child Two-three year olds suddenly begin to have language difficulties upon the arrival of a new little brother, the problem usually passes within a few months.
+Can you simply “heal” over time? «We need to make some distinctions: if a child two-three year olds suddenly begin to have language difficulties upon the arrival of a new little brother, the problem usually passes within a few months.
 In an adultOn the other hand, if the stuttering occurs only for one day, or a little more, there is no need to worry; if, on the other hand, it lasts for a certain time and is due to a trauma, it must be dealt with with psychotherapy and in selected cases also with pharmacological intervention.
-When the origin of neurological stuttering again must be distinguished.
-If you have a neurodegenerative disease, unfortunately the situation can only get worse; if the dysfluency, caused by a brain tumor or a stroke, the evolution depends on that of the disease but also on appropriate rehabilitation interventions.
+When the origin of stuttering is neurological again we need to distinguish.
+If you are in the presence of a neurodegenerative disease, unfortunately the situation will only get worse; if the dysfluency is caused by a brain tumor or a stroke, the evolution depends on that of the disease but also on appropriate rehabilitation interventions».